25 Nov What Kickstarter Made the Most Money & what you can learn from them

 - What is the Success Rate of Kickstarter

 - How much does the Average Kickstarter Make?

 Pebble Time as the Most Funded Kickstarter Project

-In the history of Kickstarter projects, Pebble Time is the most funded project, raising $20 Million in one month.
+In the history of Kickstarter projects, Pebble Time holds the distinction of being the most funded Kickstarter project, raising a staggering $20 Million in just one month.

 Other Successful Kickstarter Projects by Funding Amount

 The cooler built for the 21st century.
 It was a high-tech cooler with a built-in blender and tech features ahead of its time.

 The campaign was a success with 60K backers, 50,000 of whom pledged more than $200 for the cooler.